John L. Smith has printed false and defamatory statements about me in the Las Vegas Review Journal that are total lies

 It should be abundantly clear to anyone that former metro detective Thomas Dillard should also be known as a master of withholding exculpatory evidence.

-Posted in Uncategorized | Comments Off on John L. Smith and his Cloud of Credibility
+Posted in Blog Posts | Comments Off on John L. Smith and his Cloud of Credibility

 John L. Smith, Jon Ralston, and Their Financial Value at the Nevada Independent